private-compute-infra-toolkit/hats/client/README.md

     var
     ```

 1. Try to connect from the CVM to the outside world (this should fail).

     ```shell
     $ nc localhost 8050
     nslookup www.google.com 4.2.2.2
     nslookup: can't connect to remote host (4.2.2.2): Network is unreachable
     ```

 ## inbound_and_outbound networking mode:

-1. Create or edit a file in the prebuilt directory launcher_config.txtpb
+1. Create or edit a file in the prebuilt directory launcher_config.txtpb and
-and copy the following:
+    copy the following:

-    ```
+    ```textproto
     cvm_config {
       cvm_type: CVMTYPE_SEVSNP
       runc_runtime_bundle: "./runtime_bundle.tar"